The Animal Care and Protection Act 2001 (Qld) requires that any person using animals for scientific purposes for research or teaching must:

-- live pre-natal or pre-hatched creatures in the last half of gestation, for example, a mammalian or reptilian foetus, pre-hatched avian, mammalian or reptilian young and live marsupial young
+- live pre-natal or pre-hatched animals in the last half of gestation, for example, mammalian or reptilian foetuses, pre-hatched avian, mammalian or reptilian young and live marsupial young

-However a human being or human foetus is not an animal, nor are the eggs, spat or spawn of fish.
+The Act does not consider a human being or human foetus to be an animal, nor are the eggs, spat or spawn of fish.

-USQ is committed to promoting ethical conduct of research and requires all staff and students to ensure:
+USQ is committed to promoting and ensuring the ethical conduct of scientific work involving animals and requires all staff and students to ensure that:

 - replacement of animals with alternatives where possible

 - reduction in the number of animals used